tridz-dev/erpnext_fcm/README.md

   iv.
 Script: `frappe.call("fcm_notification.send_notification.send_notification", doc=doc)`<br />
 To learn more about server scripts [see this link.](https://frappeframework.com/docs/v13/user/en/desk/scripting/server-script)

-2. Add your server key in FCM Notification Settings.
+2. Add your FCM server key in FCM Notification Settings.[see this documentation to get your key.](https://intercom.help/push-monkey/en/articles/1649592-how-to-set-up-your-fcm-keys-previously-called-gcm)

+3. Link your device id to each user using the **User Device** DocType.

-3. Optionally create a notification in Frappe/ERPNext. [(Refer)](https://docs.erpnext.com/docs/v12/user/manual/en/setting-up/notifications)
+4. Optionally create a notification in Frappe/ERPNext. [(Refer)](https://docs.erpnext.com/docs/v12/user/manual/en/setting-up/notifications)

-4. Run an event that triggers any notification.
+5. Run an event that triggers any notification.
 The notifcation will be send the respetive user via FCM if they have subscribed to it.

 ## Supporting Organization